omkar0496/project_documentation/chapter2/launch_instance.md

 ## Launch Instance in OpenStack
 Instances are nothing but virtual machines inside the cloud.
 We can launch instance using images, volumes or by using snapshots of previous instance.

-After login, Goto **Project &rarr; Compute &rarr; Images** where all the uploaded images are present.
+After login, goto **Project &rarr; Compute &rarr; Images** where all the uploaded images are present.
 User can create several instances from single image.

-After creating specified image we need to create specified volume, Goto **Project &rarr; Compute &rarr; Volumes &rarr; Create Volume**.
+After creating specified image we need to create specified volume, goto **Project &rarr; Compute &rarr; Volumes &rarr; Create Volume**.
 To enable persistent storage we need **volume** which is block storage device attached to instance.

 ### Launch Instance